 Parker - 99R

-A great option for experienced safety razor users and novices alike, the Parker – 99R is aggressive enough for a close shave without sacrificing comfort.
-Add in its easy blade loading and ergonomic design and you have a terrific everyday shave without spending a fortune.
+A great option for experienced safety razor users and novices alike, the Parker - 99R is aggressive enough for a close shave without sacrificing comfort.
+Add in its easy blade loading and ergonomic design and you get a terrific everyday shave without spending a whole ton of money.

 The Gillette SuperSpeed is generally considered the prototypical butterfly-open safety razor, a model that was very popular in the years before disposable cartridges took over.
 Four decades after the SuperSpeed was in its heyday, the Parker 99R carries on the torch with a 4-inch chrome-plated handle, spiral knurl grip and a weighty design meant to do the heavy-lifting portion of your shaving routine.

 Elegant and sharp to look at, but not over-designed, the 99R also has a lightly ribbed (microcombed) straight safety bar and one of the thicker handles that you’ll find on a safety razor.
 Though the blade gap of 0.89 was more aggressive than most of the other test razors in the group, all five testers found it natural to maneuver and ended up with minimal nicks and cuts.
 The girth and weight of the handle also yielded a point of balance much closer to the center than is typical, making some of the slender-handled models feel somewhat flimsy by comparison.

 With its simple twist-to-open knob at the handle base and standard butterfly open, the Parker was clearly going to be in the running for easiest to load, and it more than lived up to the billing with the highest score in this category.
 A surprising find?
 Testers found that it cleaned very easily, a feature that twist-to-open one-piece razors are definitely not known for.
 While this could change over the longer haul as the shaves begin to pile up, it’s a great sign that cleaning the head isn’t the problem that some butterfly opens tend to have.